Archives

 Parents who have questions regarding child custody litigation may benefit from consulting an experienced family law attorney.
 A new law in Illinois requires that the terms “parental responsibilities” and “parenting time” be used instead of “child custody” and “visitation.”
 This change is intended to avoid describing child custody determinations in terms of a winner-takes-all approach.

 Unfortunately, many judges still have a biased view that mothers are the best primary caregivers.
-An attorney may be able to help parents develop a shared parenting plan and advocate for equal parenting time so that the case does not have to go to court.
+A family law attorney in Belleville may be able to help parents develop a shared parenting plan and advocate for equal parenting time so that the case does not have to go to court.

 Related Posts